SAP-samples/btp-msteams-extend-workflow/tutorial/Step4-Configure-Cloud-Connector/README.md

 2. Navigate to you subaccount and choose **Connectivity** > **Destinations**.

-3. Choose New **Destinations**.
+3. Choose **New Destinations**.

-4. Enter the following configuration values to create destination for principal propagation.
+4. Create a destination with the name **S4HANA_PP**.Enter the following configuration values to create destination for principal propagation.

     | key | value |
     | --- | --- |